-Brian Bornstein is Professor of Psychology and Courtesy Professor of Law at UNL.
-He started at the university in 2000.
-He served as Director of the Law-Psychology program from 2015-2017, and is currently a member of both the Law-Psychology and Social-Cognitive programs.
+Brian Bornstein is Professor Emeritus of Psychology and Courtesy Professor of Law at UNL.
+He started at the university in 2000 and retired in 2019.
+He served as Director of the Law-Psychology program from 2015-2017.
 He received his Ph.D. in psychology from the University of Pennsylvania in 1991, and a Master of Legal Studies from the University of Nebraska in 2001.
 Dr. Bornstein's research efforts focus primarily on how juries make decisions and the reliability of eyewitness memory.
-Additional areas of focus are in applying decision-making principles to everyday judgment tasks, as in medical decision making and distributive and procedural justice.
-He teaches courses on human memory, psychology and law, decision making, and history of psychology at the graduate and undergraduate levels.
 His latest books are Popular Myths about Memory: Media Representations versus Scientific Evidence (Lexington Books, 2017) and The Jury under Fire: Myth, Controversy, and Reform (with Edie Greene, Oxford University Press, 2017).
 He is co-editor of the the NYU Press Psychology & Crime book series, and the Springer Advances in Psychology & Law book series.

 NOTE: Most of my articles are available here; you can scroll through all UNL psychology faculty publications, or do a search by my name.